Multiple Subject Credential

-Student Teaching Pathway:
+Student Teaching Pathway

-- Two semesters of coursework
+- Two semesters of coursework prior to clinical practice

 - Student-teaching for 16 weeks (1 semester)